 Second, we must de-medicalize contraception, which should be widely accessible and not relegated to the clinic, or even to one sector.
 We must accelerate our efforts to allow a wide range of people to provide contraception, not just health professionals, taking this issue out of the clinic and into the community.
 If we keep this in the realm of the technical, we are dramatically missing the mark.

 Finally, let’s consider what is needed to bring about true equality, and not just equity, for women and girls.
-Equity is a financial term – equality is a human term.
-When we talk about equity, we assume that men and women have the same conditions, without recognition that women bear more of the reproductive burden.
-When women actually have equality, it will lead to true financial equity, as it will ensure women can be political, economic and social decision-makers.
+When we talk about equity, we assume that men and women start with the same conditions, without recognition that women bear more of the reproductive health burden because of rigid societal norms.
+Equality is when women have equal access to opportunities, resources, and decision-making processes, so that they may full participate as equals in their reproductive and everyday lives.

 EngenderHealth is taking its own steps to change the paradigm though a new five-year strategy, called “Women and Girls First,” which is further reflected through our own new commitment to FP2020.
 Through this commitment, we are looking not just at how many women and girls we reach, but how we reach them, and pushing ourselves to re-examine our own models and approaches so we can do more in the coming years.